Final Event organized by the Project Consortium

 Keynote: Phytomanagement for restoring the functions and ecosystem services of soils

-Isabella De Bari, ENEA (i)
+Isabella De Bari

 10:15